 NizinyBorough of Staszów, Staszów District, Świętokrzyskie Voivodship

-Type of placeIn the village of Niziny, 9 km from Staszów (a common grave of 740 victims.)
+Type of placeIn the village of Niziny, 9 km from Staszów (a mass grave of 740 victims.)

 Information about the crime

-Stefan S. testified in 1969: “In the autumn of 1942 Germans commenced the liquidation of the ghetto in Staszów and the transport of Jews to a death camp.
-During the eviction the columns [of Jews] were led towards the village of Sielec.
+Stefan S. testified in 1969: “In the autumn of 1942 the Germans started the liquidation of the ghetto in Staszów and the deportations of Jews to a death camp.
+The columns [of Jews] were led towards the village of Sielec.
 On the 1.5 km long road the escort comprised of Latvians, Lithuanians and Ukrainians shot at least 800 Jews, including women and children.”
 (AOK, Ds.10/72 vol. 1, Record of a hearing, Kielce, 1 III 1969, k.
 7)

-Unfortunately, during a site inspection on 10 July 2015 we did not manage to establish the location of the common grave in Niziny.
+Unfortunately, during a site inspection on 10 July 2015 we did not manage to establish the location of the mass graves in Niziny.
 The information about the exhumation after the war also has not been confirmed as yet.

 The site of the grave has been marked with a symbolic wooden matzevah put up as a part of the “30 matzevahs in 30 days” project in September 2017 – its objective was to mark places of the Holocaust in southern and eastern Poland.
 The partner of the project was the American Matzevah Foundation.